Back to homepage

 Saturday, 2, Japan

-Read how to specify weekday fields in CSV data.
+Read how to specify weekday values in CSV data.

 Level (only for JSON)